 Not far from the historic city of Carcassonne, where the rolling countryside of this area is rich in pretty terracotta-roofed villages and beautiful orchards, there are stunning views of the Pyrenees.
 It is here that the slopes and terraces of vines alternate with cereal production and oak woods, in an almost Tuscan landscape.
 The climatic and geological situation (sandstone and limestone outcrops and clay hillsides) in the West has led to planting of Merlot, Cabernets and Malbec, varieties from Aquitaine.
 On the dryer soils the Mediterranean varieties of Grenache, Syrah and Cinsault are grown.
 The region of Malepère has had a VDQS classification for many years but the consistent high quality of the wines resulted in its elevation to full appellation status in recent years.

-We are offering a Mixed Dozen, comprising six bottles of each of –
+We are offering a 12-bottle mixed case, comprising three bottles of each of –

 IGP Pays d’Oc